88lex/sasync/README.md

 **The new version of sasync:**
 1. Includes a function which calculates the size of the source and destination for each pair in the set.* file, then estimates the number of SAs required based on the --max-transfer setting.
 If you wish to fix SA manually, put a # before sacalc and unhash the `SAs=` line.
 2. Allows adding rclone flags to each/all pairs in the set.* file.
-Flags which conflict with default flags in the sasync script will override them.
+Flags which conflict with default flags in the sasync script will override the defaults.
 3. Allows the user to set sync, copy or move within the set file.
 This setting can be different for each source-destination pair.
 4. Requires changing your set.* files if you were running a previous version of sasync
 5. Skips a sync pair if source and destination are exactly equal in size, then moves on to the next sync pair.